rinonb/marleyspoon/README.md

 ``cp .env.example .env``

 Make sure to fill env variables in the new .env file.
-You will need these variables to connect to Contentful
+You will need these variables set before you can start the app:
 ```
+REDIS_HOST
+REDIS_PORT
 CONTENTFUL_SPACE_ID
 CONTENTFUL_ENVIRONMENT
 CONTENTFUL_ACCESS_TOKEN